 1. Preheat the oven to 350 degrees F.

-2. In a medium bowl, combine flour, 1/2 tsp of salt, baking soda, baking powder, ground cinnamon, and ground nutmeg.
+2. In a medium bowl, combine flour, 1/2 tsp of salt, baking soda, and baking powder.

 3. In a separate bowl, beat 1/2 cup of granulated sugar, whole eggs, 1/2 cup of heavy cream, oil, and vanilla.